calvinmorett/calvinmorett.github.io/_posts/2024-03-30-contextmenuwindows.md

 Using a Specific Icon
 ---------------------

-For the first part of the question, to target the icon in the data, all we need to add is a comma, followed a '-' by the icon ID.
+For the first part of the question, to target the icon in the data, all we need to add is a comma, followed by a '-' by the icon ID.

 This looks something like, ```"%systemroot%\\system32\\pifmgr.dll, -100"```